yasyf/bcferries/README.md

 # BC Ferries Python Library

-This is the Python client library for interacting with information published to the [BC Ferries mobile site](http://mobile.bcferries.com/).
-It is essentially a wrapper around a BeautifulSoup scraper.
+This is the Python client library for interacting with information published on the [BC Ferries mobile site](http://mobile.bcferries.com/).
+It is essentially a wrapper around a BeautifulSoup-powered scraper.
+Better documentation and tests are still in the works; feel free to contribute!

 ## Installation